ScilifelabDataCentre/pathogens-portal/content/english/funding/_index.md

 recaptcha: true
 ---

-This section presents a list of current and upcoming funding opportunities by large funding agencies relevant to researchers in Sweden who work on COVID-19, infectious diseases, and antibiotic resistance.
-We focus on topic-specific calls but general funding calls for medicine and health as well as life science grants are listed as well.
+This section presents a list of current and upcoming funding opportunities relevant for researchers in Sweden that work in areas related to pandemic preparedness, including infectious disease and antibiotic resistance.
 For a list of recurring funding calls, see [the text below](#recurring-funding-opportunities).

-This list is manually curated so it is possible that some calls are not listed.
-If you would like for a call to be listed here, please click the button below and fill in the short form.
+This list is manually curated, so it is possible that some calls are not listed.
+To inform us of a relevant call, please click on the button below and fill out the short form.

 {{< funding_suggestion_form >}}